View all applications from the dashboard

 If you are waiting for certain documents/information from an applicant and they have not responded in due course, you can set the system to send them a reminder email and then automatically close within X weeks if they do not respond.

 If you set the application to close automatically, a banner will appear on the application screen above the "Role details" stating the date it will close with the option to cancel the closure.
-And on the application listing page, there will also be a warning marker next to applications which will automatically close.
+And on the application listing page, there will also be a yellow warning marker next to applications which will automatically close.

 During the clearing process, you might have some information that needs to be kept on the user record after the applicant is cleared to start the volunteering role.